-Date: September 5, 1996 Updated: September 1, 2006 and April 25, 2006 Objective: To set the standards and guidelines for student attire at The Oaks.
+Date: September 5, 1996 Updated: September 1, 2006; April 25, 2006; March 22, 2016; May 2016; June 30, 2017, June 2018 Objective: To set the standards and guidelines for student attire at The Oaks.
 Scope: This policy applies to all students.
-Guidelines:

-Students attending The Oaks are expected to comply with the following guidelines for student attire:
+Guidelines: Students attending The Oaks are expected to comply with the following guidelines for student attire:

+General (for all students): Students are expected to dress in accordance with their biological sex; transgender dress/facilities use is not permitted.
 Attire during the day is the designated school uniform unless otherwise specified by the administration for special events and/or activities.
-Our uniform suppliers are the Spokane Uniform House and Land's End.
+Our uniform suppliers are the Spokane Uniform House and School Uniforms by Tommy Hilfiger.
 All primary articles of clothing must be purchased through these suppliers unless otherwise noted.